MichaelWitt/homework2responsiveportfolio/README.md

-# homework2responsiveportfolio
+# responsiveportfolio

-A working, easy to read portfolio, created using Html and Bootstrap.
+A working, easy to read portfolio, created using Html, CSS, and Bootstrap.

 _Responsive Portfolio._